Careers360 Logo

 MBA Innovation and Entrepreneurship Cutoff for Top Colleges

-The MBA Innovation and Entrepreneurship curriculum is divided into four semesters, comprising core subjects, elective subjects, case studies, projects, and internships.
+The MBA Innovation and Entrepreneurship curriculum is divided into four semesters, including core subjects, elective subjects, case studies, projects, and internships.
 While the specific subjects taught in the curriculum may vary across colleges, the overall structure remains consistent for most institutions.
-In the table below, we have compiled a list of MBA Innovation and Entrepreneurship subjects taught at SIBM Pune.
+In the table below, we have mentioned the syllabus of the MBA Innovation and Entrepreneurship course taught at SIBM Pune.

 Project I